LibrariesHacked/librarieshacked.github.io/_posts/2023-02-07-getting-started-with-open-data.md

 I've been involved in discussions on library open data for a decade.
 Most recently there were two workshops in 2022, run by CILIP and Libraries Connected, that brought together various library services to discuss data collection and publishing.

 A frequent concern from library services is that 'old' data like book issues, and footfall, doesn't represent what libraries do.
 Libraries have events, they give advice, provide warm spaces, and lots more.
 Plenty of work can be done to ensure these things are represented in data, but it's far more pressing to actually do something with the data already held.
-You can't publish what you don't hold, so don't worry about it.
+And you can't publish what you don't hold.

 The problem comes from thinking open data is anything to do with communicating performance, or providing advocacy for the sector.
 Open data is about publishing the data you hold for re-use.